tl-its-umich-edu/my-learning-analytics/docs/CONTRIBUTING.md

 [pull request](https://github.com/tl-its-umich-edu/my-learning-analytics/pulls).

-1. Fork [this project](https://github.com/tl-its-umich-edu/my-learning-analytics) on GitHub by pressing the `Fork` button in the top-right hand corner of the repository's home page.
+1. Fork [this project](https://github.com/tl-its-umich-edu/my-learning-analytics) on GitHub by pressing the "Fork" button in the top-right hand corner of the repository's home page.

 1. Clone the forked repository to the local machine.
     ```sh